-The school is between 2 and 6 miles (if aged 11-16 and is one of their three nearest qualifying schools).
+The school is more than 2 but not more than 6 miles (if aged 11-16 and is one of their three nearest qualifying schools).
 The 6 miles limit would be measured by road travel.

-The school is between 2 and 15 miles and is the nearest secondary school preferred on the grounds of religious belief (aged 11-16).
+The school is between 2 and 15 miles and is the nearest secondary school preferred on the grounds of religion or belief (aged 11-16).
 The 15 miles limit is measured by road travel.